xavipzc/instagru/README.md

 ?>
 ```

-Go to `http://localhost/instagru/config/setup.php` to initialize the db.
+Go to http://localhost/instagru/config/setup.php` to initialize the db.
 It's ready to use, create your account !

-## Authors
+## Author

 Xavier Pouzenc
 xpouzenc@student.42.fr